 If a patient told their doctor they were depressed, but the doctor did not inquire further, neither the doctor nor the patient might ever come to realize what could be the cause of their depression.
 Perhaps the patient is not eating properly.
 They could, in fact, be manifesting a malnutrition-based lethargy and lack of energy.
 Or the patient’s diet includes foods the person is allergic to.
-But without further inquiry, a time-pressured diagnostician may decide that the person fits under the “depressed” category of diagnosis because all the checkboxes are filled: yes they are lethargic, yes they are sad, yes they have no energy, yes they feel hopeless, and yes it’s gone on for X hours a day for more than X number of weeks, etc. There has been much discussion for many years in the professional circles about proper diagnosis and treatment.15
+But without further inquiry, a time-pressured diagnostician may decide that the person fits under the “depressed” category of diagnosis because all the checkboxes are filled: yes they are lethargic, yes they are sad, yes they have no energy, yes they feel hopeless, and yes it’s gone on for X hours a day for more than X number of weeks, etc. There has been much discussion for many years in professional circles about proper diagnosis and treatment.15

 The Role of Holistic Therapies in Lexapro Tapering

-Let us open the doors to discovering the factors contributing to their depressed mood, insomnia, anxiety, sadness, etc. Would that allow for a more complete recovery?
+Let us open the doors to discovering the causal factors contributing to their depressed mood, insomnia, anxiety, sadness, etc. Would that allow for a more complete recovery?
 At Alternative to Meds Center, this has been most positively shown to be the case.

 Nutritional counseling and correction of diet, counseling, allergen testing, testing for the presence of neurotoxins, family and relationship counseling, life coaching, goal setting, and neurotoxin removal, are incredibly potent tools that can shed light on how to begin changing conditions for the better.
 These are just some examples of the comprehensive set of protocols that are used in the Alternative to Meds Center programs.
 We use them because they are effective.

 Proper Diagnosis and Treatment vs Quick Fixes